microsoft/promptflow/docs/cloud/azureai/create-run-with-compute-session.md

 Reference [Flow YAML Schema](../../reference/flow-yaml-schema-reference.md) for details.

-## Customize automatic runtime
+## Customize compute session

-In automatic runtime case, you can also specify the instance type, if you don't specify the instance type, Azure Machine Learning chooses an instance type (VM size) based on factors like quota, cost, performance and disk size, learn more about [serverless compute](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-serverless-compute).
+In compute session case, you can also specify the instance type, if you don't specify the instance type, Azure Machine Learning chooses an instance type (VM size) based on factors like quota, cost, performance and disk size, learn more about [serverless compute](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-serverless-compute).

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/Run.schema.json